Computer Science & BusinessCourse Structure

 Business Module Choices

-- Management Accounting for Business Decisions; Financial and Management Accounting; Human Resource Management; Business in Society; Innovation, Entrepreneurship and Business Modelling; Introduction to Fixed Income Securities and Alternative Investments; Corporate Finance and Equity Valuation; Services Management; Digital Technology in Operations; Organisation Theory and Organisational Analysis; Investments; Social Entrepreneurship; Contemporary Marketing Management; and Marketing for Different Organisational and Buisness Contexts.
+Financial Accounting, Management Accounting for Business Decisions, Business in Society, Innovation, Entrepreneurship & Business Modelling, Introduction to Fixed Income Securities and Alternative Investments, Corporate Finance and Equity Valuation, Services Management, Digital Technology in Operations, Organisation Theory and Organisational Analysis, Investments, Social Entrepreneurship, Contemporary Marketing Management, Consumer Behaviour, Taxation 1, Taxation 2, Financial Management.

 Computer Science Module Choices

-In the Senior Sophister (fourth) year, students take a combination of subjects, of which a quarter must be from business, a quarter is the computer science final-year project and the remaining subjects drawn from a list of optional modules as follows:
+In the Senior Sophister (fourth) year, students take a combination of subjects, of which at least 20 ECTS credits must be from business and 20 ECTS credits in Computer Science.
+The Computer Science Final Year Project is mandatory.
+The subjects can be drawn from a list of optional modules as follows:

 Business module choices